hankkim77/-SDOpt-Semi-Definite-Optimization-Layer-for-Index-Tracking/README.md

 # SDOpt:Semi-Definite Optimization Layer for Index Tracking

-# Code for "SDOpt:Semi-Definite Optimization Layer for Index Tracking"
+This is the implementation of the paper  "SDOpt:Semi-Definite Optimization Layer for Index Tracking".
+All the implementations are written in Python3.

 ## Set up environment